Fixed: Github – Unable to Checkout Working Tree on Windows after Mac Edits

-This was a bit of a head-scratcher, but I was working on a project and did a check out in VSCode on a Mac.
-After checking back in I tried to check out but could not on a Windows 10 machine.
-That was when the error shows up.
+This was a bit of a head-scratcher, but I was working on a project and did a checkout in VSCode on a Mac.
+After checking back in, I tried to check out but could not on a Windows 10 machine.
+That was when the error showed up.
 Frustrated, I went back to my Mac and was able to check out, make changes and check back in.
-Tried on the windows machine and the same error.
+Tried on the windows machine, and the same error.

 The Problem & Solution:

-I tried to create a directory on Windows with a trailing space and looked to accept, but the space was removed automatically.
-DOH… So, when creating directories on a Mac, make sure you don’t accidentally create a directory with a training space.
+I tried to create a directory on Windows with a trailing space and looked to accept it, but the space was removed automatically.
+DOH… So, when creating directories on a Mac, ensure you don’t accidentally create a directory with a training space.

 I hope this helps!!!!!!